HEEHRA in New York: Rebate Amounts, Income Limits, and Application Timeline

 Not eligible for HEEHRA rebates.
 However, federal 25C tax credits and existing NYSERDA programs may still apply to your project.

-Household size matters significantly for AMI calculations.
-A single person has a lower AMI threshold than a family of six in the same county.
-NYSERDA will use your household adjusted gross income from your most recent federal tax return to determine eligibility.
+Household size matters significantly in the AMI calculation, and this is a detail that trips homeowners up constantly.
+A single person has a lower AMI threshold than a family of six in the same county — HUD publishes AMI tables that scale the figure by household size, so a single adult in Brooklyn has a dramatically different 80% threshold than a family of four at the same address.
+Be aware that NYSERDA will use your household adjusted gross income from your most recent federal tax return, compared against the household-size-adjusted AMI for your county, to determine your tier.

 January 2026